-If you’re learning Tagalog, exploring premium seafood, or interested in big-game fish from Philippine waters, the word for swordfish is essential.
-In Tagalog, swordfish is most commonly called isdang espada (pronounced ees-dahng es-PAH-dah, with stress on the second syllable of each word).
-The literal translation—“sword fish”—perfectly describes its long, flat, sword-like bill (rostrum) used for hunting and defense.
-While not as everyday as bangus or galunggong, isdang espada appears in coastal markets, high-end restaurants, and sport-fishing stories across the Philippines.
+The literal translation—”sword fish”—perfectly describes its long, flat, sword-like bill (rostrum) used for hunting and defense.
+While not as everyday as milkfish or round scad, isdang espada appears in coastal markets, high-end restaurants, and sport-fishing stories across the Philippines.

 Isdang espada is the direct and widely understood Tagalog term for swordfish.
 In some fishing communities and among sport anglers, you may hear espada alone or the borrowed English “swordfish.”
-Regional names are rare because swordfish are less commonly caught in near-shore artisanal fishing compared to tuna or mackerel.
+Regional names for swordfish in Tagalog are rare because these fish are less commonly caught in near-shore artisanal fishing compared to tuna or mackerel.

 Swordfish can grow to over 4 meters long and weigh hundreds of kilograms, though market portions are usually steaks or loins from smaller individuals.
 Their flesh is dense, slightly oily, and holds up well to grilling, searing, or broiling—similar to tuna steak but with a firmer bite.

-The Philippines lies along major migratory paths for swordfish in the Pacific and South China Sea.
+The Philippines lies along major migratory paths for swordfish in Tagalog known as isdang espada in the Pacific and South China Sea.
 Commercial longline fishermen and sport anglers target them, especially in areas like Batangas, Quezon, and parts of Mindanao.
-Swordfish are apex predators, using their sword-like bill to slash at schools of fish and squid.
+According to National Geographic, swordfish are apex predators that use their bills to slash at schools of fish.

 They are highly migratory, traveling thousands of kilometers, which makes sustainable management important.
-Nutritionally, swordfish is rich in protein, selenium, and vitamin B12, but like many large predatory fish, it can accumulate mercury—Filipino guidelines recommend moderation, especially for pregnant women and children.
+This species is often compared to other large sea animals due to its size.
+Nutritionally, it is rich in protein, selenium, and vitamin B12.
+However, Oceana notes that as large predatory fish, they can accumulate mercury, so moderation is recommended for certain groups.

 - Ang isdang espada ay may mahabang bill na parang espada.
 (Swordfish has a long bill that looks like a sword.)